 One- As a family of five, it can get expensive to travel so the cost of everything we do is multiplied by five- Tickets, food, bigger accommodations etc. .
 It ads up so we are restricted by our budget.
 When we do actually have the money to take trips, we want to make sure it’s interesting.

-I know this might sound ridiculous to you but it has happened to quite a few of my fellow nomadic travelling friends and expat friends.
+I know this might sound ridiculous to some but it has happened to quite a few of my fellow nomadic travelling friends and expat friends.

 So what we do to make travelling more interesting is make the voyage to our destination more interesting which can be anything from travelling off the beat and path or doing things differently.

 For example, we took a 7 day cruise around the Mediterranean see.
 I bought the tickets at a last minute deal for 2,000 euros.
 This included our cruise for our entire family, 2 cabins because there were five of us.
 All our food (excluding alcohol).
 And every night there was free entertainment.
 The ships name was the Costa Serena if you are interested.

 Another time we took the family across Europe by train.
 The trip lasted about a month and it was so amazing.
 I’ve fallen in love with train travel.
 I wish we could do it more often but train travel is actually really expensive in Europe so we bought Interail passes which allowed us to travel throughout Europe for one set price.
 (Eurail passes are for non European residents.
 If you are residents of the EU like we are than you can purchase Interail passes.)

 Another time we went to Disneyland for Halloween.
 I’m not a Disneyland kind of mom so this was one of those things I would have never done but since it was for Halloween, it seemed like a novel idea.
 We had a blast.

 The possibilities are endless.
 You just need to find unique things to do that match your style, your budget and your interests.
 We have kids, so this is what we do.

 10.)
 Upgrade yourself and do something life enriching: